 Heritage Trust Network is here to help you ensure a future for all our pasts.

 Heritage Trust Network is a registered charity.
-It is funded by The Architectural Fund, Historic England, Historic Environment Scotland, Cadw, Heritage Lottery Fund, Pilgrim Trust, The Headley Trust, and through membership subscriptions and consultancy work.
+It is funded by The Architectural Fund, Historic England, Historic Environment Scotland, Cadw, Heritage Lottery Fund, Pilgrim Trust, The Headley Trust, National Trust for Scotland and through membership subscriptions and consultancy work.
 Find out more about our funders.

 Heritage Trust Network began life as the UK Association of Building Preservation Trusts in 1989 and continued to support members as UKAPT until 2016 when Heritage Lottery Funding allowed the organisation to transition.